 Cross the Elbe by tunnel

-The tunnel that runs underneath the Elbe is basically really full on long, and it’s pretty cool to get the massive clanking elevator down to the start of the tunnel and then back up the other side.
-There’s really nothing more to it than that, but I it makes for a nice change of scenery apart from anything else.
+The tunnel that runs underneath the Elbe is over 100 years old and is really full on long, and it’s pretty cool to get the massive clanking elevator down to the start of the tunnel and then back up the other side.
+There’s really nothing more to it than that, but it makes for a nice change of scenery apart from anything else.

 See the city from the river